 Our Tyler dental office offers crowns if you need a more in-depth approach to restoring your teeth.
 Dr. Bryan Sendelbach can repair severe cavities, cracked teeth, damaged teeth, and chipped teeth using dental crowns.

-Our dental crowns will completely cover a broken or worn-down tooth and protect it from further damage.
-Crowns mimic the look and feel of natural teeth, and make a great cosmetic dental treatment as well.
+Our dental crowns will completely cover a broken or worn-down tooth and protect it from new damage.
+Crowns mimic the look and feel of your real teeth, and make a great cosmetic dental treatment as well.
 To learn more about repairing a tooth with a crown, see Dental Crowns.

 Dental Implants & Oral Surgery

 Our dental implants and oral surgery options can help you address severe tooth pain, loss of teeth, and jaw bone loss.
-Dental implants and implant-supported dentures are great options for teeth replacement.
+Dental implants and implant-supported dentures are popular teeth replacement options.
 Dental implants can replace a single missing tooth or secure a cosmetic denture when several teeth are missing.
-They look natural, are permanent, and require minimal maintenance.
+They look natural, are permanent, and don’t need a lot of maintenance.

 Our dental care team will work with you to restore missing teeth using dental implants.
 To learn more about this modern tooth replacement treatment, see Dental Implants.

-Wisdom teeth removal is the most common type of oral surgery we provide.
+We take out wisdom teeth more than any other type of oral surgery.
 Most patients will need to remove their wisdom teeth in their teens or young adult years.
 Our dentist will be able to tell if a patient’s wisdom teeth have enough room to grow naturally or not.
 If not, we can remove them and provide you with all the necessary tools to recover fully from the surgery.

 Why Restorative Dentistry is Important